raheekhandigitalai/WDIOStarterProject-Modified/README.md

 To start testing your application you have to upload it to continuos-testing cloud, For full instructions on how to upload applications to continuos-testing cloud visit: https://docs.experitest.com/display/COMT/Upload+Applications.

-the project configured with EriBank application (demo application) for Andriod and iOS.
+the project configured with EriBank application (demo application) for andriod and iOS.

 ### Adding tests